PDochev/Data-Structures-and-Algorithms/Algorithms/README.md

 ### Common Runtimes

-- Θ(1).
-This is constant runtime.
-This is the runtime when a program will always do the same thing regardless of the input.
-For instance, a program that only - - prints “hello, world” runs in Θ(1) because the program will always just print “hello, world”.
+- `O(1)` - Constant Time - The runtime of the algorithm does not change based on the input size.
+You see this in algorithms that access a single element in an array.
-- Θ(log N).
-This is logarithmic runtime.
-You will see this runtime in search algorithms.
+- `O(log n)` - Logarithmic Time - The runtime of the algorithm grows logarithmically as the input size grows.
+You see this in algorithms that divide the input in half each time.
-- Θ(N).
-This is linear runtime.
-You will often see this when you have to iterate through an entire dataset.
+- `O(n)` - Linear Time - The runtime of the algorithm grows linearly as the input size grows.
+You see this in algorithms that iterate through the input.
-- Θ(N\*logN).
-You will see this runtime in sorting algorithms.
+- `O(n log n)` - Linearithmic Time - The runtime of the algorithm grows in n log n time.
+You see this in algorithms that divide the input in half and iterate through each half.
-- Θ(N2).
-This is an example of a polynomial runtime.
-When N is raised to the 2nd power, it’s known as a quadratic runtime.
-You will see this runtime when you have to search through a two-dimensional dataset (like a matrix) or nested loops.
+- `O(n^2)` - Quadratic Time - The runtime of the algorithm grows quadratically as the input size grows.
+You see this in algorithms that have nested iterations.
-- Θ(2N).
-This is exponential runtime.
-You will often see this runtime in recursive algorithms.
+- `O(2^n)` - Exponential Time - The runtime of the algorithm grows exponentially as the input size grows.
+You see this in algorithms that have recursive algorithms that make multiple calls to itself.
-- Θ(N!).
-This is factorial runtime.
-You will often see this runtime when you have to generate all of the different permutations of something.
-For instance, a program that generates all the different ways to order the letters “abcd” would run in this runtime.
+- `O(n!)` - Factorial Time - The runtime of the algorithm grows factorially as the input size grows.
+You see this in algorithms when you have to generate multiple permutations of a set.

 ![Big-O Complexity Chart](Big_O.png)